Apply by the early application deadline on March 1st.

 The final application deadline is May 1st.

-The Online Master of Computer and Information Technology (MCIT) program is a rigorous graduate-level program that offers talented students with no prior experience in computer science an opportunity to embark on a highly successful career in technology.
+The online Master of Computer and Information Technology degree (MCIT Online) is a rigorous graduate-level program that offers talented students with no prior experience in computer science an opportunity to embark on a highly successful career in technology.
 The program accepts applications for fall and spring semesters.Learn more about Admissions

 The accelerated MCIT Online curriculum is designed for students to build the strong foundation needed to pursue the graduate-level electives taken by students in traditional computer science Masters programs.Learn more about Academics

 Computer science and technology have the power to reshape your career and your life.
-Graduates of MCIT have gone on to pursue careers in diverse industries including finance, healthcare, education, and government, as well as in the core software development industry.Learn more about Careers
+Graduates of the on-campus MCIT program have gone on to pursue careers in diverse industries including finance, healthcare, education, and government, as well as in the core software development industry.Learn more about Careers

 MCIT Online is about more than just the curriculum.
 Students in this program will have access to core services across the university to support their well-being and future career goals.
 Although MCIT Online students do not study on Penn’s campus, they are considered members of the Penn community.Learn more about Student Experience